ControlThings/mist-gps-android/README.md

 # Mist GPS for Android

+*This project is no longer maintained.
+Required dependencies may no longer be available.*

 Example software for getting started with Mist Node development.
 It demonstrates creating a Mist Node as an Android service.

 ## Prerequisites